just-for-learning/brother_python_learning/README.md

 # brother_python_learning
 [中文版](README_CN.md) | [English](README.md)

+The purpose of writing two versions is to explain to you that the English foundation is also important in programming learning.
+You should be accustomed to using English to read and write documents.
 ## overview
 Some tasks will be posted from time to time, please note the update.
 Or if you have any gains and accumulations, you can update this project.
 I will check them regularly.
 The learning of programming focuses on turning theory into code, hopes to persist.
 ## about git